dakotastrand/BackTrack_CS-499-Team-9-/README.md

 ## 1. Server Setup

-Follow these steps to get the Python backend server running.
+Follow these steps to get the Python backend server running natively.

 1.  **Navigate to the Server Directory**

     Open a terminal and navigate to the `server` directory from the project root.
     ```bash
     cd server
     ```

 2.  **Create and Activate Virtual Environment**

     Create a Python virtual environment to isolate dependencies.
     ```bash
     python -m venv venv